 What is the Tulsa Metropolitan Area Planning Commission?

 The Tulsa Metropolitan Area Planning Commission (TMAPC) is a joint City-County cooperative planning commission authorized by Oklahoma Statutes, Title 19, Section 863.
 It was created in 1953 by the City of Tulsa and Tulsa County.
 TMAPC is a recommending body for zoning requests within the Tulsa city limits and the unincorporated areas of Tulsa County.
-The Planning Commission meets at 1:30 p.m. on the first and third and Wednesdays of each month in the Tulsa City Council Chambers, 175 E. 2nd St. More info
+The Planning Commission typically meets at 1:00 p.m. on the first and third and Wednesdays of each month in the Tulsa City Council Chambers, 175 E. 2nd St. More info

 What is a Board of Adjustment?